 2. Oxylabs

 Oxylabs has built a reputation around enterprise-grade proxies.
 Their residential proxy pool is one of the largest, and their infrastructure is optimized for scraping dynamic sites like e-commerce stores and job boards.
+Oxylabs also offers ISP proxies for geo-targeted scraping, advanced anti-bot systems to bypass detection, and support for JavaScript rendering to extract data from dynamic, JavaScript-heavy websites.

 Key strengths: